 Inbox Dollars: $30

-I’ve been taking surveys, searching the web, completing offers, etc. There’s a new feature that you can scan receipts for points, however mine isn’t working properly.
-I contacted support and they advised it is in beta mode, so it may not work as it should.
+Inbox Dollars has a few different things like taking surveys, searching the web, completing offers, etc. There’s a new feature that you can scan receipts for points, however mine isn’t working properly.
+Per support, it’s in beta mode right now.

 My Points: $15

-Take surveys, play games, points for shopping, read emails, and more.
+Besides surveys, My Points has games, points for shopping, reading emails, printing coupons, and more.

 Prolific: $10 pending

-I had this under passive apps, but the surveys are worth paying attention to.
+I had YouGov listed under passive apps, but the surveys are worth paying attention to.
 There are two apps to this.
 YouGov is the Panel app for surveys.
 YG Pulse is the app that runs in the background of your phone, automatically accumulating points.
 Overall, they are pretty generous with points.
-I have a pending balance of almost $50.
-When you use my link and complete 4 surveys, I receive 2k points.

 GPT Do Tasks